Tacoma Rainiers

 The Tacoma Rainiers are a Minor League Baseball team of the Pacific Coast League (PCL) and the Triple-A affiliate of the Seattle Mariners.
 They are located in Tacoma, Washington, and play their home games at Cheney Stadium, which opened in 1960.
 Tacoma has competed in the PCL since 1960, including the 2021 season when it was known as the Triple-A West.
 The team operated under several monikers before becoming the Rainiers in 1995.

 Tacoma has won the PCL championship six times (1961, 1969, 1978, 2001, 2010, and 2021).

 History

 1904–1905: Tacoma Tigers

 Tacoma's first team in the PCL was the Tacoma Tigers, who joined the league in 1904, having moved from Sacramento after the 1903 season.
 The 1904 Tigers won Tacoma's first PCL pennant, finishing first in both halves of the split season schedule, seven games (annualized) over the runner-up Los Angeles Angels.
-The 1905 Tigers won the first-half championship, then moved back to Sacramento, finishing out the season as the Sacramento Solons and losing the postseason series to the Angels.
+The 1905 Tigers won the first-half championship, then lost the postseason series to the Angels.
+After the season owner Mike Fisher relocated the team as the Fresno Raisin Eaters.

 The PCL did not return to Tacoma for 55 years; however, another Tacoma Tigers franchise operated in the Western International League from the 1930s through 1951.
 Owned by William Starr of San Diego, they were affiliated with the San Diego Padres of the PCL.
 The team was sold, relocated to north central Idaho, and became the Lewiston Broncs in 1952.